-Supporting Agencies: CDFA
+Primary Agency: CDFA

-3.2.2 Adopt state purchasing requirements for mass timber and other innovative wood products for state facilities and operations.
+3.2.2.
+Adopt state purchasing requirements for mass timber, cellulosic nanocrystal, biochar, and other innovative wood products for state facilities and operations.

 Problem Statement: Mass timber, with recent code approvals, holds promise to replace more carbon-intensive and polluting materials, such as steel and concrete.
 The implementation process of new construction material is lengthy and would benefit significantly from public policies that encourage its use, expediting its incorporation into standard construction material uses.
+Similar markets are emerging for cellulosic nanofibers and biochar in state facilities and operations.

-Action: To encourage use of mass timber in public projects: 1) Adopt feedstock-neutral policies that will ensure that wood from California forest restoration projects is considered for public buildings and 2) Promote development of standards that will help evaluate wood use as part of Whole Building LCA studies, for potential incorporation into the Buy Clean California Act.
+Action: Encourage the use of mass timber in public projects: 1) Adopt feedstockneutral policies that will ensure that wood from California forest restoration projects is considered for public buildings and 2) Promote development of standards that will help evaluate wood use as part of Whole Building LCA studies, for potential incorporation into the Buy Clean California Act.

-Action: Consider creating or appointing a temporary approval agency, like the OSHPD hospital and school approval process, for all mass timber buildings in the state.
+Action: Consider creating or appointing a temporary approval agency, like the Office of Statewide Health Planning and Development (OSHPD) hospital and school approval process, for all mass timber buildings in the state.
 This entity should coordinate and collaborate with local jurisdictions.
 This will ensure a uniform approval process and reduce developer risk.